Iran names Khamenei’s son as new supreme leader after father’s killing

 Supreme leader not decided by ‘Epstein’s gang’

-The 88-member Assembly of Experts said Sunday it “did not hesitate for a minute” in choosing a new supreme leader, despite “the brutal aggression of the criminal America and the evil Zionist regime”.
+The 88-member Assembly of Experts said on Sunday that it “did not hesitate for a minute” in choosing a new supreme leader, despite “the brutal aggression of the criminal America and the evil Zionist regime”.

-Khamenei studied under conservative clerics in the seminaries of Qom, the heart of Shia theological learning, and holds the clerical rank of Hojjatoleslam.
+Mojtaba Khamenei studied under conservative clerics in the seminaries of Qom, the heart of Shia theological learning, and holds the clerical rank of hojjatoleslam, a mid-level clerical ranking.

-Ali Khamenei, who ruled Iran for 37 years, succeeding Ayatollah Ruhollah Khomeini who led the 1979 revolution, was killed in a United States-Israeli strike on Tehran on February 28, at the outset of the war which has now unleashed chaos throughout the Middle East.
+Ali Khamenei, who led Iran for 37 years, succeeding Ayatollah Ruhollah Khomeini, who had led the 1979 revolution, was killed in a US-Israeli strike on Tehran on February 28, at the outset of the war, which has now unleashed chaos throughout the Middle East.

-The Israeli military has already threatened to kill any replacement for Khamenei, while US President Donald Trump, who had demanded a say in the nomination, said the war might only end once Iran’s military and rulers had been wiped out.
+The Israeli military has already threatened to kill any replacement for Khamenei, while Trump said the war may only end once Iran’s military and leaders have been wiped out.

-Trump said Sunday that Iran’s next leader would not “last long” without his approval.
 “He’s going to have to get approval from us,” Trump told ABC News.
-“If he doesn’t get approval from us he’s not going to last long.”
+“If he doesn’t get approval from us, he’s not going to last long,” Trump said on Sunday of any new supreme leader.

-Iranian officials have rejected Trump’s push to be involved in the selection of the country’s next leader, insisting that only Iranians can decide the future of their country.
+Iranian officials have rejected Trump’s push to be involved in the selection of the next leader, insisting that only Iranians can decide the future of their country.

-Iran’s Parliament Speaker Mohammad Bagher Ghalibaf appeared to ridicule on Friday the US president’s assertion that he wants to have a say in appointing the successor to Khamenei.
+On Friday, Iranian Parliament Speaker Mohammad Bagher Qalibaf appeared to ridicule the US president’s demands.

 “The fate of dear Iran, which is more precious than life, will be determined solely by the proud Iranian nation, not by [Jeffrey] Epstein’s gang,” Ghalibaf wrote on X, referring to the late sex offender who had ties to rich and powerful figures in the US.